Aging in Place / Universal Design

 A second master suite with its own bathroom and safety features will provide a better living environment.
 This allows the older generation to have easier access and more privacy, particularly if the youngest members of the residence are on a different schedule.
 It also gives older parents or grandparents the opportunity to feel like they have their own space, even in a shared household.

 When choosing to build a separate space for your new residents, it’s a great opportunity to add design features to help make their lives easier and more comfortable.
 Adding safety features can give everyone peace of mind.
-Consider the following when planning and designing the space.
+Consider the following when planning and designing the space with our Certified Aging in Place Specialist (CAPS remodeler).

 When multiple age groups share the same living space, it’s essential to create opportunities for privacy.
 In addition to creating multiple master suites, creating versatile living areas with the right amenities allows multiple age groups to function more easily.
 In shared family rooms, you can designate individual spaces by using certain furnishings and built-in areas.